-A collection of practical suggestions for getting work done curated from a roundtable conversation among entrepreneurs at a recent Bootstrappers Breakfast.
+A collection of practical suggestions for getting work done curated from a roundtable conversation among entrepreneurs at an Oct-25-2019 Bootstrappers Breakfast.

 Getting Work Done: Leveraging Calendars, Task Lists, and Project Plans

 Last Friday at the Silicon Valley Bootstrappers Breakfast® an attendee mentioned they were considering investing two days to adopt David Allen‘s “Getting Things Done” approach to organizing their work.
 This led to a “lightning round” question: “What tools and techniques do you use to keep yourself organized and getting work done?”

 This in turn triggered a lively discussion around different approaches, books, and courses to consider.
 Everyone offered some very practical advice for how they organized their work.
 What follows is a summary of our conversation.
 I have grouped the suggestions into five categories: